ryanmerolle/schema-library/extensions/cluster/README.md

 # 🧩 Cluster

-This schema extension contains all you need to modelize your clusters!
+This schema extension contains all you need to model your clusters

 ## Nodes